Quick start tutorial

 3 │ Charlie 37

-A Table behaves as a Julia array that contains named tuples for each row.
+behaves as a Julia array that contains named tuples for each row.
 Each row is a single element - you should consider the above as a one-dimensional container with three elements, rather than as a two-dimensional "matrix" of six cells.
-Another name for a collection of named tuples is a "relation", and Tables are useful for performing relational algebra.
+Another name for a collection of named tuples is a "relation", and Table

 You can access elements (rows) exactly like any other Julia array.